-This Easy Pavlova Trifle Recipe is a holiday favourite around our home.
+This Easy Trifle Recipe is a holiday and summertime favorite around our home.
 My wife has been making this delicious treat for almost 20 years now.
-It uses elements of a traditional Pavlova dessert, but it’s easier and quicker to make.
+It uses elements of a traditional Pavlova dessert, but it's easier and quicker to make.
+This isn't a boring trifle recipe, and easier to make!

 Trifle dessert is an English invention, with cream, custard and sponge, dating back to the 1500's.
 When I think if trifle desserts, I think of an old fashioned dessert, still stuck in the 1970's, and not the good kind of 1970's!
 This Easy Pavlova Trifle recipe takes the best of both desserts, and combines it together into an easy to make delicious dessert.

 Growing up in Canada, I never knew how to cut mangoes.
 There is an easy way to cut mangoes into cubes.
-I use a mango slicer to slice the cheeks away from the seed, then cut the pieces like a Tic Tac Toe board.
+I use a mango slicer to slice the mango cheeks away from the seed, then slice the pieces like a long Tic Tac Toe board or crosshatched.
 Invert the mango cheek and remove perfectly cut cubes.
-It’s a time saver and less messy.
+It's a time saver and less messy.

 Who needs the same old dessert?
-For something a little bit different this year, everyone will love this Easy Pavlova Trifle Recipe a try.
+Try something a little bit different this year, everyone will love this Easy Trifle Recipe.
+A bit of tropical sweetness to your holiday table, plus it's so easy to make.
+An Australian Christmas classic re-imagined.
 Bon Appetit! Приятного аппетита!

 - 3 cups whipping cream